kaskrex/pythonexercises/README.md

-One steaming hot tray of snakes coming up!
+One steaming hot tray of snakes coming right up, fresh from the wrangler!